renancavalieri/pollus-pixie/README.md

 # pollus/pixie: Lightweight query builder

 This is a **forked version** of pecee/pixie 4.11.0 running on different namespace.
-All the credits to original project goes to [skipperbent](https://github.com/skipperbent/pecee-pixie) and [usmanhalalit](https://github.com/usmanhalalit/pixie).
+All the credits goes to [skipperbent](https://github.com/skipperbent/pecee-pixie) and [usmanhalalit](https://github.com/usmanhalalit/pixie).

 **Major changes**
  - Simple Connection Manager (based on Capsule\Manager from Laravel), allowing multiple connections management.